Transgender rights in the United States: Death certificates

 A study conducted by Oregon epidemiologists found that within the area of Portland, Oregon, more than half of dead trans people were recorded as their assigned sex at birth on their death certificates.

 Housing

-Transgender individuals in the United States face severe challenges in securing safe, stable housing.
 Research from the 2015 U.S. Transgender Health Survey indicates that nearly 30% of transgender people have experienced homelessness at some point in their lives, with rates rising to 41% among Black transgender individuals.
-These figures reflect not only a lack of affordable and inclusive housing options but also systemic barriers, including discrimination in employment, limited access to supportive services, and social stigma, that compound housing instability for trans communities.

-In shelters and crisis centers, transgender people often encounter environments that are far from safe.
 Studies by the Vera Institute have documented routine verbal and physical abuse directed toward trans individuals in these facilities, further exacerbating their vulnerability and negatively impacting their mental and physical health.
-In many cases, shelter staff are ill-prepared to address the unique needs of transgender clients, which can lead to misgendering, exclusion, or even violent encounters.

-Policy shifts over the past decade have also played a significant role in shaping housing access for transgender people.
 In 2020, the Trump administration rolled back several Obama-era protections intended to ensure equal access to homeless shelters for transgender individuals.
-One controversial action was the issuance of guidelines instructing shelter staff on how to identify transgender women, a move widely criticized for legitimizing discriminatory practices and undermining the dignity and safety of trans people.
+One controversial action was the issuance of guidelines instructing shelter staff on how to identify transgender women, a move criticized by advocates who argued that it could lead to discriminatory treatment of trans people.

-However, there has been progress as well.
-In 2021, a memo from the U.S. Department of Housing and Urban Development (HUD) expanded the scope of the 2012 Equal Access Rule.
-This revised guidance declared that all individuals, regardless of their actual or perceived sexual orientation, gender identity, or marital status, must have equal access to HUD programs and affiliated shelters.
-This policy aimed to reverse some of the previous setbacks by reinforcing nondiscrimination in federal housing programs.